bondagit/aes67-linux-daemon/daemon/README.md

 > A reference clock source is traceable if it is known to be delivering traceable time.

 > **map**
 > JSON array of integers specifying the mapping between the RTP source and the ALSA playback device channels used during playback.
-The length of this map determines number of channels of the source.
+The length of this map determines the number of channels of the source.

 ### RTP source SDP<a name="rtp-source-sdp"></a> ###